Who is the best F1 pilot that participated in Formula 1?

-This question is asked a lot over the almost 70 years that Formula 1 drivers are racing around the globe.
+The top 10 drivers discussion is an ongoing debate and this question is asked a lot over the 70 years that Formula 1 drivers are racing around the globe.

 It's the question where it's all about in racing.
 Who are the biggest and the bravest racing drivers in F1?
 When you look at our all the F1 drivers Top 100 list, there are a lot of drivers who stand out from the crowd.